 - Aussie makers ;) #woo

-With testing out Thunkable with a friend, it's a bit of s learning curve at first, but once you get used to the platform, there's a lot of potential to build awesome projects.
+With testing out Thunkable with a friend, it's a bit of s learning curve at first, but once you get used to the platform, there's a lot of potential to build awesome no code solutions and projects.
 What I do like that they have done is includes video tutorials (which is pulled in from their YouTube page) to understand specific features/tools to help build your app.
 Something I think more apps should do.

 There are some great apps that have been built by other fellow Thunkable, which helps motivate what's possible to build.